-Is Krav Maga more of self-defense martial arts or is based on attacks?
+Is Krav Maga more of a self-defense martial art or is based on attacks?

-Now that you know what Krav Maga is, the question that you are probably asking yourself is whether Krav Maga is more a self-defense martial arts or it is based on attacks.
+Now that you know what Krav Maga is, the question that you are probably asking yourself is whether Krav Maga is more of a self-defense martial art or is based on attacks.

 Krav Maga is a blend of the two, meaning it is practiced both for self-defense and also for attacks.
 The reason why many people learn Krav Maga is to ensure that they have what it takes to defeat the opponent in a fight.

 Krav Maga is designed to combat the real threat.
 No one is assured of his/her security when on the streets.
 When your life or that of your loved one is in danger, Krav Maga techniques can come in handy.

 It can help you deal with any threat that you may face.
 Unlike many martial arts that have choreographed moves, Krav Maga does not have to follow a particular routine.
 Instead, it trains students to be versatile and improvise if they can.

 This means that your specific situation will determine how you counter it.